awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/GatewayMaintenance_75.png)<a name="MaintenanceConsoleWindowMenu-common"></a>

 **To log in to the gateway's local console**
-+ If this is your first time logging in to the local console, log in to the VM with the user name *sguser* and password *sgpassword*\.
++ If this is your first time logging in to the local console, log in to the VM with the default credentials\.

+  For File Gateway before June 20, 2018, Volume Gateway, and Tape Gateway the default user is *sguser* and the default password is *sgpassword*\.
+For File Gateway after June 20, 2018, the default user is *admin* and the default password is *password*\.

   Otherwise, use your credentials to log in\.

 After you log in, you see the **Storage Gateway Configuration** main menu, as shown in the following screenshot\.